Maine Introduces Emergency Rules to Streamline Cannabis Testing

 In 2016, voters approved a ballot measure that would legalize cannabis use for adults and would see the establishment of a regulated cannabis market similar to the state’s alcohol sales.
 California, Massachusetts, and Nevada all passed similar legislation in the same year.

-“We are simply unable to provide any concrete timelines in these uncertain times,” Gundersen wrote when the postponement .
+“We are simply unable to provide any concrete timelines in these uncertain times,” Gundersen wrote when the postponement was announced.
 “We cannot tell you with any level of certainty when towns will be able to take action[…] and we certainly cannot set a definitive retail sales launch date amidst a public health pandemic.”